Skip Navigation

 A dyno runs on a stack, an operating system image that’s curated and maintained by Heroku.
 Each stack includes a set of installed system packages.

-If you cannot install the packages you need via the Apt Buildpack, you may instead be able to use a Docker deployment.
+If you can’t install the packages you need via the Apt Buildpack, you can instead be able to use a Docker deployment.

 Keep reading